We all have those occasional employment related questions that arise. Here is a source to access answers to your most commonly asked questions.

 You may review job openings on the Human Resources Employment Opportunities page.
 The link is: http://sigma.sjcme.edu/careers3/

-How do I apply for a federal work-study job?
+How do I apply for federal work-study or student payroll jobs?

 You apply for a position through the SJC webpage.